 What is solitary confinement?

-Solitary confinement is the practice of isolating inmates in closed cells for 22-24 hours a day, virtually free of human contact, for periods of time ranging from days to decades.
+Solitary confinement is the practice of isolating prisoners in closed cells for 22-24 hours a day, virtually free of human contact, for periods of time ranging from days to decades.
 Few prison systems use the term “solitary confinement,” instead referring to prison “segregation.”
 In California, long-term solitary confinement units are referred to as Security Housing Units (SHUs); in New York, the same acronym stands for Special Housing Units.
 In Oregon, the long-term isolation units are called Intensive Management Units (IMUs), while in Pennsylvania they are called Restricted Housing Units (RHUs).
 In the federal system, one type of extreme solitary confinement takes place in Communication Management Units (CMUs).
 Despite the variety of names, the general practice of incarceration in these units and facilities is solitary confinement.

-Some inmates are held in solitary confinement in special “supermax” prisons, such as California’s Pelican Bay, Virginia’s Red Onion, and the federal government’s ADX in Florence, Colorado.
+Some people are held in solitary confinement in special “supermax” prisons, such as California’s Pelican Bay, Virginia’s Red Onion, and the federal government’s ADX in Florence, Colorado.
 At least 44 states and the federal system now have supermax prisons, which are generally composed solely of solitary confinement cells.
 Other prisoners live in SHUs, RHUs, and IMUs within ordinary prisons, and even inside local jails.

 How many people are held in solitary confinement?

 The number of people held in solitary confinement in the United States has been notoriously difficult to determine.
 The lack of reliable information is due to state-by-state variances and shortcomings in data gathering and in conceptions of what constitutes solitary confinement.
-However, a census of state and federal prisoners conducted in 2005 by the Bureau of Justice Statistics–and cited by the Vera Institute of Justice–found more than 81,622 inmates held in “restricted housing.”
+However, a census of state and federal prisoners conducted in 2005 by the Bureau of Justice Statistics–and cited by the Vera Institute of Justice–found more than 81,622 people held in “restricted housing.”
 A widely accepted 2005 study found that some 25,000 of these segregated prisoners were being held in supermax prisons around the country.

 The census figures do not include prisoners in solitary confinement in juvenile facilities, immigrant detention centers, or local jails; if they did, the numbers would certainly be higher.
 (Rikers Island alone has 990 isolation cells, according to the New York City Department of Corrections.)